How to Use Field Test Mode to Check Your iPhone Signal Strength

 Typically, the strongest signal you can obtain on your iPhone is -50 dBm.
 If you have anything less than -100 dBm, you likely won’t have any service.

-Here’s a quick guide to signal strength:
+Here’s a general guide to signal strength:

-- Good: -65 dBm to -84 dBm
+• Good: -80 dBm to -89 dBm

 About 96% of American adults own a cell phone, according to Pew Research.
 And while so many of us rely on our mobile phones, we can only be connected to each other if our phones have a strong enough cellular signal.
 Unfortunately, even if you’re near a cell tower, obstacles can get in the way of the radio signals the tower is trying to send to your phone.